dts-hosting/eaddb/README.md

-# Regifter
+# EadDB

-Receives records from sources and shifts them on to destinations:
+Pulls (EAD) records from sources and passes them on to destinations:

 - A source is required to have zero or more collections.
 - When a source is being processed for records a record must be matched to a collection.